THUlawtech/LegalAttack/README.md

 ## Dataset

+The annotated data can be found in the 'promptbench' directory.

 We use LEVEN(LEVEN) and CAIL2018(CrimePrediction) as the dataset for the legal judgement prediction.

 | Dataset  | Size  | Total charges | Avg length | Max length |